networksetcetera/LODS/demo11_draft.md

    1. Select the region
    1. Use the **Standard** pricing tier

-1. Get the connection string for the namespace
+1. Get the Connection String for the namespace

    1. In the **Azure Portal** go to the new resource that was created
    1. Select **Shared Access Policies** under the Settings section in the left-hand navigation
    1. Click the _Root ManageSharedAccessKey_ link
-   1. Copy the value of the **Primary Connect String**.
+   1. Copy the value of the **Primary Connection String**.
-   1. Paste the connection string to a temporary location such as Notepad.
+   1. Paste the Connection String to a temporary location such as Notepad.
 You will need it in the next step.

 ## Step 1: Write code to create the queue